designstem/projects/equilibrium/index.md

 ## Plastic pollution

-Our sea is covered by "plastic floating islands", because plastic can not only sink but also float.
+Our sea is covered by "plastic floating islands" because plastic can not only sink but also float.
 It pollutes the sea at all depths.

 <br>